Palestinian gunman kills 7 near Jerusalem synagogue

 There was no immediate response from Prime Minister Benjamin Netanyahu.

-Blinken’s trip is now likely to be focused heavily on lowering the tensions.
+Blinken’s trip will probably now focus heavily on lowering tensions.
 He is likely to discuss the underlying causes of the conflict that continue to fester, the agenda of Israel’s new far-right government and the Palestinian Authority’s decision to halt security coordination with Israel in retaliation for the deadly raid.

 The Biden administration has been deeply engaged with Israeli and Palestinian leaders in recent days, White House National Security Council spokesman John Kirby said, underscoring the “urgent need here for all parties to deescalate to prevent the further loss of civilian life and to work together to improve the security situation in the West Bank.”